 We strongly favor a governance structure that includes an independent Board of Directors.
-Of the eleven current members of our Board of Directors, nine are independent based on our Board of Directors' consideration of the applicable independence standards of the New York Stock Exchange and our Independence Standards for Directors.
+Of the thirteen current members of our Board of Directors, eleven are independent based on our Board of Directors' consideration of the applicable independence standards of the New York Stock Exchange and our Independence Standards for Directors.
 In addition, each of the Audit Committee, the Corporate Governance and Nominating Committee and the Human Resources and Compensation Committee of our Board of Directors is composed entirely of independent Directors.
 As a result, our independent Directors directly oversee critical matters such as our executive compensation program for executive officers, our Corporate Governance Guidelines, policies and practices, the integrity of our financial statements and our internal controls over financial reporting.

-Our Board of Directors has affirmatively determined that the following nine individuals who currently serve as Directors are independent: Robert G. Bohn, Linda A. Harty, Kevin A. Lobo, Candy M. Obourn, Joseph Scaminace, Ake Svensson, Laura K. Thompson, James R. Verrier and James L. Wainscott.
+Our Board of Directors has affirmatively determined that the following eleven individuals who currently serve as Directors are independent: Jillian C. Evanko, Lance M. Fritz, Linda A. Harty, William F. Lacey, Kevin A. Lobo, Candy M. Obourn, Joseph Scaminace, Åke Svensson, Laura K. Thompson, James R. Verrier and James L. Wainscott.

 Among other things, our Board of Directors does not consider a Director to be independent unless it affirmatively determines that the Director has no material relationship with us either directly or as a partner, shareholder or officer of an organization that has a relationship with us.
-Our Board of Directors annually reviews and determines which of its members are independent based on the applicable independence standards of the New York Stock Exchange and our Independence Standards for Directors.
-During such review, our Board of Directors broadly considers all facts and circumstances which it deems relevant, including any commercial, industrial, banking, consulting, legal, accounting, charitable and familial relationships between us and any of our Directors.
+Our Corporate Governance and Nominating Committee and our Board of Directors annually reviews and determines which of its members are independent based on the applicable independence standards of the New York Stock Exchange and our Independence Standards for Directors.
+During such review, our Corporate Governance and Nominating Committee and Nominating Committee and our Board of Directors broadly consider all facts and circumstances which they deem relevant, including any commercial, industrial, banking, consulting, legal, accounting, charitable and familial relationships between us and any of our Directors.